-Rev. Dr. Randy Hyde
+Rev. Dr. Kathryn Kimmel

 Music Ministry Interim

 Holly grew up at First Baptist Church, the daughter of Rev. Ray and Trudy Hatton.
-She married James Aycock at FBC in 2002, and her children Dylan (10) and Janie (8) were both dedicated here as well.
+She married James Aycock at FBC in 2002, and her children Dylan (13) and Janie (11) were both dedicated here as well.
 A proud Memphian, Holly finished her BA at The University of Memphis.
 She has taught preschool for ten years in Memphis and in Atlanta.
 Holly has enjoyed two terms as Missions Committee Chair at FBC, was ordained a Deacon in 2014, taught Children’s Missions for several years, and served on the Caritas Community Missions Board.

 Holly enjoys spending time with family and friends, cooking, reading, and rocking out with her karaoke microphone.
 Holly is fueled by coffee and Chex Mix.

 Mary Anne Waddell